Kryvtsov/goIT_site1/README.md

-#hello-world

-first try

-Hello every one!
-This is my first try at the github working.
-And I like it :)
+#GoIT web site

+This is the website made by me based on GoIT courses